The M.S. in Health Analytics and Biostatistics is a 36-credit program preparing students to become biostatisticians.

 - Resume or CV: Current resume or curriculum vitae (CV) that demonstrates professional and/or educational health-related experience.

-MS in Biostatistics prerequisite coursework
+M.S. in Health Analytics and Biostatistics prerequisite coursework

 Completion of an undergraduate or graduate course in statistics.